Enforcement of Court Orders in Texas

 It is important for you to stand up for your rights when your same-sex

 ex is violating court orders, intentional or otherwise.
 You could be out

 hundreds or thousands in child support payments, or placed into serious

 danger if they are breaking a restraining violation that was created due to

 domestic violence.
 Regardless of the specifics, they could be facing harsh consequences,

-such as fines or jail time, once I get involved and start supporting your claims.
+such as fines or jail time, once we get involved and start supporting

 Schedule a consultation

-with my firm today for more information about enforcing court orders in Texas.
+with us today for more information about enforcing court orders in Texas.